lukemcd9/uh-holiday-webapp-boot/README.md

     $ mvn clean spring-boot:run

-To build a deployable war file for local development:
+To build a deployable war file for local development, if preferred:

     $ mvn clean package